GautamRaj-12/obsidian-git-sync/docker/docker.md

 6. Back and forth communication required.
 ### After Containers
 - Developers and operations working in one team to package the whole configuration, dependencies etc.
+- One single environment
+- Only need to run docker command and configure docker runtime on server.
+- No environmental configuration for separate things on server.
+## What is a container(?